Binke Diabaté

-Binke Diabaté (born 20 December 1995) is a Malian footballer who plays for Spanish club CA Cirbonero as a forward.
+Binke Diabaté (born 20 December 1995) is a Malian footballer who plays for Spanish Tercera Federación club Txantrea as a forward.

 Club career

 Born in Mali, Diabaté moved to Spain at early age and joined CA Cirbonero's youth setup.
 In July 2007 he moved to Athletic Bilbao before leaving in 2012, and signing for UDC Txantrea.

 Diabaté made his senior debut on 5 May 2013, scoring four goals in a 4–0 Tercera División away win against CD Lagun Artea, but was only promoted to the main squad ahead of the 2014–15 campaign.
 On 22 June 2015 he returned to Cirbonero, now assigned to the first team also in the fourth level.

 In 2016 Diabaté joined CD Numancia, being initially assigned to the reserves still in the fourth division.
 On 9 April of the following year he made his first team debut, coming on as a second-half substitute for Marc Mateu in a 0–2 home loss against Girona FC in the Segunda División championship.